melatfeseha/NNProjectProposal/README.md

 # Neural Networks for Geoguessr

-### Geoguessr Using Neural Networks or maybe the opposite, generating images of places using only their name

 ## Project Description
 I will focus on training neural networks using tagged images from across the globe to be able to identify specific locations given their images.
 I was interested in this as I'm curious to get insight into how images are synthesized and processed under a neural network, and what that learning process would look like.
 In terms of scope I have none, I would love to be able to accurately identify pictures from across the globe, but I know that might not be completely feasible given the time we have and the data sets we might have access to.